top of page

 https://www.youtube.com/@BrightonUnitarianChurchLive/streams

-We hope to see you then.
-Please stay for coffee and a chat after and also for community lunch where we will share soup and bread together .
+We hope to see you then, and please do stay for coffee and a chat afterwards.

 Safeguarding